bovlb/frc-tips/burnout/README.md

 For a drive train, a [useful technique](https://www.chiefdelphi.com/t/how-to-prevent-swerve-drive-motor-burnout/423820/7?u=bovlb) is put the robot on a carpet, touching a wall and then gradually increase the power until the wheels start to slip.
 Set the current limit to the peak current at the moment when the wheels start to slip.

+> **Warning**
+> The specific current values in the example code below are only for illustration.
+> You should pick your own values.

 ## Current limiting

 How you limit the current depends on what sort of motor contoller you're dealing with.
 When you set a limit, the controller will reduce the control inputs to keep the current at that level.